 It is extremely rare for someone to develop an acute sinus infection without the presence of a cold first.
 An exception to this would be sinusitis caused by a dental infection.

-Q: How do I use Pulmicort in my sinus rinse?
+Q: How do I use Pulmicort (Budesonide) in my sinus rinse?

 Adding Pulmicort to your sinus rinse is very simple, safe and effective for treating nasal and sinus conditions.